ivy-1602/Shree-Om-Ent-USS-2019-Computer-Fun/README.md

 ##  Remember That Feeling?

 You know that moment when you type `<html>` for the first time and suddenly feel like you can build the internet?
 That was me.
 9th grade.
 My lappy.
 Blank Notepad screen.
-No VS Code.
+No VS Code.No ide.
 No autocomplete.
 No "let me Google that."
 Just:
 - A HTML textbook I borrowed from the library
 - Notepad
 Every `<marquee>` tag that scrolled.
 Every `bgcolor` that changed colors.
 Every table that (finally) aligned properly.
 They weren't just code.
 They were **proof I could create something real**.